 Mitchell Cancer Institute (MCI)

-The Mitchell Cancer Institute provides exceptional cancer care through innovative treatment while also conducting both clinical and basic research.
-A major goal of the Mitchell Cancer Institute is to bring state-of-the-art cancer treatment technology to the region, including the area’s only CyberKnife, to provide patients with precise and effective cancer treatment options.
+The Mitchell Cancer Institute provides exceptional cancer care through innovative treatment while also serving as a cutting-edge site for both clinical and basic research.
+A major goal of the Mitchell Cancer Institute is to bring state-of-the-art cancer treatment technology to the region and to provide patients with precise and effective cancer treatment options.
 The MCI Pharmacy offers convenient medications, including oral chemotherapeutics for patients.

-Nestled in the heart of Fairhope, Alabama, the Kilborn Clinic offers medical oncology and radiation oncology clinics and provides the most comprehensive, cutting-edge chemotherapy and radiation treatment for those battling cancer.
+Nestled in the heart of Fairhope, Alabama, this clinic offers medical oncology and radiation oncology clinics and provides the most comprehensive, cutting-edge chemotherapy and radiation treatment for those battling cancer.

 Moorer Clinical Sciences Building